shrimple-technologies/ouch/README.md

 #### Flatpak Builder

 Building Ouch Browser as a Flatpak with Flatpak Builder may be a better way than using GNOME Builder, due to being run as a single command, and is editor-agonistic.
-Before running, you must remove GPG signing in the `Justfile` located in the source folder:
+Before building, you must remove GPG signing in the `Justfile` located in the source folder:

 ```diff
 build-flatpak: